ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - `static` keyword - belongs to type itself, and not instance of the type, all instances share the static member (aka class global)
 - scope/visibility: member of can be: default, public, private, protected
     - member is default if one of 3 not specified, default accessible in class and package (not world or subclass)
+    - a public class must live in a file of the same name, e.g. `public class Foo{}` must be defined in `Foo.java`
 - `java.lang.Object` is root class of Java class hierarchy, every class is descendant of this class
     - defines `toString()`, `equals(Object o)`, `hashCode()`, `getClass()`, `notify()`
     - a class defined with no superclass automatically extends `Object`